jedisct1/c-partially-blind-rsa-signatures/README.md

 ## Disclaimer

 This is just a proof of concept.
-Error handling may not be great, and it may leak memory.
+Error handling may not be great.
 Using the original Zig implementation is recommended.

 This is slow, prone to DoS and side-channel attacks.
 This protocol should only be used if key pairs need to be generated on demand.